shahidul890/shahidul890/README.md

 #### NFT Marketplace -> <a href="https://alpha.physicalnft.org/" target="_blank">Physicalnft.org</a>

 - This is a simple NFT marketplace where the user sells and promotes his personal NFT to others.
 For this site, I used HTML, CSS, Bootstrap, jQuery, PHP, Laravel 8

-#### Schedule booking system -> <a href="https://precisiondriving.uk/" target="_blank">Precision Driving UK</a>

-- Precision Driving UK offers expert driver training and consultancy services, ensuring drivers are skilled, confident, and equipped for any on-road situation.
-With a team of dedicated professionals, the platform focuses on enhancing driving skills, safety, and overall driving awareness.
-For this site, I used HTML, CSS, Bootstrap, jQuery, AJAX, PHP, Laravel 10, and Chatify.

-#### Lead Management -> <a href="https://leads.highlycoded.com/" target="_blank">Lead Gen Tracker</a>

-- This is a software solution for a marketing agency to manage & maintain their leads.
-Laravel and vue are the technologies I used here.

 <br><br>